Geographic Information Systems (GIS)

 Information on GNIS is available at the United States Board on Geographic Names website.

-Vector data for small scales are from The National Map Small-Scale Collection (formerly National Atlas), while medium to large scales are comprised of The National Map themes, to inclu
+Vector data for small scales are from The National Map Small-Scale Collection (formerly National Atlas), while medium to large scales are comprised of The National Map themes, to incl

 Geographic Names contain the same names data that USGS has been publishing on its maps for years, and the metadata was updated in 2013.
 The GNIS query form is available at the GNIS web site.

-You can order the traditional paper state indexes of USGS topographic maps from the
+Printed indexes: You can order the traditional paper state indexes of USGS topographic maps from

 I need to know the official names and definitions (extents) of regions.
 For example, what is "the Midwest," "the South," etc.?